Overtime Calculator

 Employees who work at different rates during the same workweek present a unique overtime challenge.
 Under FLSA, the overtime rate must be calculated using the weighted average of all rates worked during that week.
 For example, if an employee works 30 hours at $20/hr and 15 hours at $25/hr, the weighted average regular rate is (30 x $20 + 15 x $25) / 45 = $21.67/hr.
 The overtime premium (the extra half) is then $21.67 x 0.5 = $10.83 per OT hour, applied to the 5 hours of overtime.

-This weighted average method is frequently miscalculated by small business payroll systems, and I've built this understanding into our methodology.
+This weighted average method is frequently miscalculated by small business payroll systems, and I've this understanding into our methodology.
 If you're working multiple positions at different rates for the same employer, make sure to verify your overtime is computed using the weighted average.

 Comp Time vs. Overtime Pay